 There are three main factors for consideration when deciding whether or not to outsource your revenue cycle operations:

 - Your staff's competence level when it comes to fee billing, including accuracy and timely output

 - The adequacy of your practice’s EHR and/or billing systems

 - The ability of both your staff and technologies to expand with your practice’s growth

 If at least two of the above factors exhibit weaknesses that can’t be quickly remedied, outsourcing is probably the best choice to avoid falling behind in billing and revenue capture.
 Other factors may include in-house billing costs that are higher than benchmarks or collection rates have dropped.

 To avoid revenue leakage at your practice, make sure to have a check system in place each step of the way, from the moment a patient schedules an appointment until final payment occurs.
-Outsourcing your clinical revenue management services can help your practice overcome the challenges of increased regulations, decreased reimbursement levels, and patient experience and needs.
+Outsourcing your clinical revenue management services can help your practice overcome the challenges of increased regulations and decreased reimbursement levels.
 When it comes to making your practice more efficient and as profitable as possible, DrCatalyst can help.
 Let us know how we can help you plug your revenue cycle leaks!